 Marine Protected Areas – known as MPAs – are exactly what they sound like: areas at sea where habitats and species are protected by managing and controlling the activities that take place in them.

-Currently around seventeen per cent of UK waters are included in some form of MPA, comprising nearly 300 individual sites.
+Currently around 24% of UK waters are included in some form of MPA, comprising over 300 individual sites.
 Their success, though, depends entirely on their practical management.
 Right now, more needs to be done.

 We’ve been working for over 20 years to secure an ecologically coherent network of MPAs in the UK: sites must be well managed, but they can’t be pockets of protection.
 UK seas need ecosystem based planning, which protects the wider environment while encouraging sustainable development.
 That means bringing together government, regulators, marine industries, NGOs and local communities to make it happen.